-On the national scene, the Lady Kats advanced to NCAA regional tournament play 14 times under Evans, appearing in the NCAA Championships five times.
-Kentucky's best finish came in 1986, when UK finished fifth in the NCAA tournament.
-The Lady Kats finished in 10th place in 1988, 13th in 1990, 10th in 1991, and 17th in 1992.
+On the national scene, the Lady Kats advanced to NCAA Regionals 14 times under Evans, appearing in the NCAA Championships five times.
+Kentucky's best finish came in 1986, when UK finished fifth in the NCAA Tournament.
+The Lady Kats finished in 10th place in 1988, 13th in 1990, 10th in 1991 and 17th in 1992.
 Former assistant coach Heather Kraus appeared in the 1998 NCAA Championships as an individual.

 During Evans' reign at UK, 42 golfers were placed on the Academic All-SEC list with five named Academic All-Americans.
 Under Evans, six Lady Kats golfers received All-SEC awards, while two golfers were awarded All-America status.

 Evans has been instrumental in women's collegiate golf off the links as well.
 She served on the Mid-Atlantic Advisory Board and was chairperson in 1982 and 1983.
 She sat on the USGA Women's Regional Advisory Committee and served as an SEC representative in 1982.

 Evans has also been president of the Women's Kentucky State Golf Association.